 Ease of Finding a Single Victim

 The Neo has one of the more straightforward user interfaces of any product in this review.
-The Arva Neo uses five directional arrows, in addition to distance units to help the user stay on the flux line.
+The Arva Neo uses five directional arrows and distance units to help the user stay on the flux line.
 The Arva Neo also has a handy but less common feature of an arrow icon that displays meaning you have gone too far, and you need to turn around.
 This function can be set to show at three or five meters or turned off altogether.

 Ease of Use in Fine Search and Speed

-The only drawback of the Neo for more novice or less practiced users was that its directional arrows disappear at 3 meters compared to the BCA or Pieps models which disappear at 2 meters.
-While this wasn't a big deal, we noticed that folks with less experience would consistently take slightly longer to bracket because they would often marginally lose track of their orientation and because their directional arrows would disappear further away they would have more margin for error than with beacons that kept them for longer.
+The only drawback of the Neo for more novice or less practiced users was that its directional arrows disappear at three meters compared to the BCA or Pieps models, which disappear at two meters.
+While this wasn't a big deal, we noticed that folks with less experience would consistently take slightly longer to bracket because they would often marginally lose track of their orientation and because their directional arrows would disappear further away, they would have more margin for error than with beacons that kept them for longer.

 Ease of Use in Multiple Burials

-The Neo turns on when you insert the "plug" that is attached to the harness, into the side of the beacon and twist.
+The Neo turns on when you insert the "plug" attached to the harness into the side of the beacon and twist.
 This plug can also be removed from the harness to make the beacon more friendly for folks who like to wear it in an inner zippered pants pocket.

-The Neo allows the user remove the connector "plug" (that when inserted turns it on) from the harness and install it on the leash so you can wear it inside a zippered pants pocket instead of on the harness.
+The Neo allows the user to remove the connector "plug" (that, when inserted, turns it on) from the harness and install it on the leash so you can wear it inside a zippered pants pocket instead of on the harness.
 For users who prefer to wear theirs in a harness, the Neoprene harness that comes with the Neo is nice and relatively easy to use and understand.

 This is a great mid-level beacon that is well-suited to those looking for a few more functions than an entry-level model but don't need all the bells and whistles that a professional user requires.

-At $350, the Neo is priced in line with several other manufacturers' mid-level products, like the Ortovox 3+ ($350), BCA Tracker 2 ($335), and Mammut Barryvox ($350), and slightly less than the more feature-rich Pieps DSP Pro ($420).
-The Neo has better range than all the beacons we mentioned except the Barryvox.
-While you can spend more and get a beacon with more features than the Neo, we think that the majority of users will find that the Neo has all the features they are likely to use the most and without the extras that most users won't use.
+The Neo is priced in line with several other manufacturers' mid-level products and is slightly less than the more feature-rich Pieps DSP Pro.
+The Neo has a better range than all the beacons we mentioned, except the Barryvox.
+While you can spend more and get a beacon with more features than the Neo, we think that most users will find that the Neo has all the features they are likely to use the most, and without the extras that most users won't use.

-The Arva Neo is an easy to use and fully functional product that has all the features that most backcountry users want, like a fast processor, solid flagging features, and awesome range, but without some of the extra features that most backcountry users don't ever use.
+The Arva Neo is a user-friendly and fully functional product with all the features that most backcountry users want, like a fast processor, solid flagging features, and fantastic range, but without some of the extra features that most backcountry users don't ever use.
 We think the Neo is simple enough for even very novice users to understand but advanced enough with all the right features to keep all but the most advanced ski guides and backcountry professionals satisfied.
-We loved the Neo's range, easy to use controls and processor speed, and thought the multiple burial functions were a little complicated at first but with a little practice, we got the hang of them quickly.
+We loved the Neo's range, easy-to-use controls, and processor speed, and thought the multiple burial functions were a little complicated at first, but with a little practice, we got the hang of them quickly.